-- Often, removing a bottleneck completely is either impossible or too difficult, expensive, or time-taking.
+- Often, removing a bottleneck completely is either impossible or too difficult, expensive, or time-consuming.
 Finding a way to protect an existing bottleneck from getting clogged is often a more convenient option.
 Here’s how to take control of your bottlenecks and prevent them from creating damage.

-- How to Use Google Analytics: A Guide For Absolute Beginners
+- How to use Google Analytics: A guide for absolute beginners.

 - Heat-maps are exactly what their name suggests:

-- A beginner’s guide to google optimize.
+- A beginner’s guide to Google Optimize.

 2. Scope the solution

-Estimating & Understanding the project
+Estimating and understanding the project

 - The secrets behind making story points and agile estimation as accurate as possible.

 - How do you estimate on an Agile project?
-This article explores common approaches and their adaptations from real-world projects
+This article explores common approaches and their adaptations from real-world projects.

 Planning & designing the project